hugopprd/Project_corona_locator/README.md

 - add coronacase data to shapefile (~300 columns of each day corona cases)
 - add corona death data to shapefile as a seperate file (no priority)
 - normalize cases for inhabitants
-- visualization
+- visualization of the last corona update with an interactive map
-- animation from march to now in a raster
+- animation from the first corona case to now as a video
-- graph from march to now
-- city ranking animation.
+- normalized corona cases city ranking animation.